What is OH&S?

 How can I make sure I am compliant with WHS requirements?

-Each state and territory has their own work health and safety laws, so it is important that you are aware of the requirements in your state.
+Each state and territory has their own work health and safety laws, so it is important that you be aware of the requirements in your state.

-All of the states and territories have the same framework for WHS laws:
+All states and territories have the same framework for WHS laws:

-• Codes of practice, which give you information about how you can meet the WHS requirements (e.g., confined spaces, noise)
+- codes of practice, which provide information about how you can meet the WHS requirements (e.g., confined spaces, noise)